B2B Buyer Journey Glossary

 Economic Buyer

 Economic buyer is the stakeholder with budget authority and final approval power for B2B purchases.
-Typically C-level executives or VPs, economic buyers focus on ROI, alignment, and risk mitigation rather than technical features.
-They often enter the process during final partner selection rather than early research phases, making champion relationships essential for partner access.
+Usually a C-level executive or VP, the economic buyer cares about ROI and risk mitigation, not feature lists.
+They often enter the process during final partner selection rather than early research phases, which is exactly why champion relationships determine whether you get access at all.

 Related terms: